You are herePicture Guide to Cloning Marijuana

 you know a lot about a cannabis clone already, since you know what their parent plant was like.
 While there's a lot of variation between plants grown from seed, even if they're the same strain, with clones you'll have inside information on how the clone will grow, what yields to expect, and the bud potency (plus other characteristics that can vary in a strain like bud color, smell, etc)

-you can easily take many clones from a single cannabis plant at once, for dozens of brand new plants that will be available in about a week
+you can easily take many clones at once from a single cannabis plant, for dozens of brand new plants that will be available in about a week

-you can take a clone at any point in a cannabis plant's life - although clones may root a little faster in the vegetative stage, you can take clones up until 2-3 weeks before harvest in order to save your favorite plant for the next grow (though make sure to pinch off any buds and expect some weird looking growth for the first week or two on cannabis clones taken from flowering plants)
+you can take clone at most points of a cannabis plant's life - although clones may root a little faster in the vegetative stage, you can take clones up until 2-3 weeks before harvest in order to save your favorite plant for the next grow (though make sure to pinch off any buds and expect some weird looking growth for the first week or two on cannabis clones taken from flowering plants)

 clones get a head-start compared to seedlings - Unlike a seedling, each clone is the same "age" as the parent and therefore is completely mature.
 As a result clones grow much faster for the first few weeks compared to seed-grown plants, especially for a larger clone.
 A newly rooted clone will grow faster than a similarly sized plant grown from seed!